Thanawas-Sirilertsathit/final_project/Proposal.md

 - submit proposal [project table status change]

-1. change project status to proposal_submit
+1. change project status to proposal_submit if your project is in starting phrase

 - consult with an advisor [project table]

 1. send a question to ask your supervisor to Q&a
-2. save it in project table
+2. save it in project dictionary

 - change to prototype status [project table]

-1. change to prototype status
+1. change to prototype status if your project is in Approved proposal phrase

 - submit final report [project table status change]

-1. change project status to final_submit
+1. change project status to Final pending approval if your project is in Passed evaluation phrase
-2. disband the group and advisor to be faculty and students

-- evaluate other project by rating score for other project that in prototype status [project table]

-1. give score rating
-2. save score rating to project table

 - log out